 |Eligible Institutions||For MASSGrant an eligible institution is defined as a state-approved public, private, independent, for-profit or non-profit institution in the Commonwealth of Massachusetts authorized to offer undergraduate degrees, certificates or diploma programs.
 Additional eligible institutions include state-approved public, private, independent, non-profit institutions in Vermont, Pennsylvania and the District of Columbia that have reciprocity agreements with Massachusetts and award associate’s and bachelor’s degrees.||For MASSGrant Plus, only public community colleges are eligible.|

 |Award Amount||MASSGrant awards will vary, depending on the student’s Estimated Family Contribution (EFC) and the type of institution that he or she attends.||MASSGrant Plus awards will vary depending on student need (gap) to meet tuition/fee costs.
 Note that MASSGrant Plus awards are made after a student’s EFC has been calculated.|

-|How to Apply||Students must submit the Free Application for Federal Student Aid (FAFSA) to the Federal Central Processor by May 1st.
+|How to Apply||Students must submit the Free Application for Federal Student Aid (FAFSA) to the Federal Central Processor by the appropriate deadline.
 You can obtain a FAFSA from a high school guidance office, the local library, your college's Financial Aid Office or you can call the DHE’s Office of Student Financial Assistance at (617) 391-6070 to request a copy.
 You can also file your FAFSA electronically here.|

 |FAFSA Deadline||May 1 (every year)||November 1, 2018 (for the 2018-19 academic year)|